AmeliaSZK/CoulAdj-TestSamples/README.md

 # CoulAdj-TestSamples

-This repository contains elaborate images meant to be used to test the correctness of an implementation of CoulAdj.
+This repository contains elaborate images meant to be used when testing the correctness and performance of an implementation of CoulAdj.

 These images were created because previously, the images used to test the performance were proprietary and couldn't be freely distributed.